 If you want to assess the quality of your volunteer management and involvement, prove and improve the effectiveness of your work with volunteers, and enhance your organisation’s reputation, Investing in Volunteers provides the ideal framework.
 IiV is available to any voluntary organisation and is equally recognised in all four nations in the UK.

-The real Living Wage is the only UK wage rate that is voluntarily paid by businesses who believe their staff deserve a fair day’s pay for a hard day’s work.
-Living Wage employers pay the real Living Wage which is higher than the government minimum – they also make sure all their employees in London receive the London Living Wage.
+The real Living Wage is the UK wage rate that is voluntarily paid by businesses who believe their staff deserve a fair day’s pay for a hard day’s work.
+Living Wage rates for the UK and London are higher than the government minimum and are independently calculated based on what people need to get by.

-More information about Living Wage can be found on the Living Wage website.
+More information about the Living Wage and how to become an accredited Living Wage Employer can be found on the Living Wage website.

 More information about can be found on the Cyber Essentials website.

-Finished plans will received the Commissioner’s approval and use of the Cynnig Cymraeg logo.
-Receving approval is a great way to demonstrate to funding bodies and the public that you have a clear plan in place to provide quality Welsh language services.
-To find out more, visit the Welsh Language Commissioner’s Hybu Team website.
+Organisations with a strong Development Plan can apply for official recognition from the Commissioner.
+The Cynnig Cymraeg (Welsh Offer) certification is a great way to demonstrate to funding bodies and the public that you have a clear plan in place to provide quality Welsh language services.

 Please get in touch with us to share ideas, experiences and feedback on any quality marks or systems.
-Contact Korina on firstname.lastname@example.org or 02920 431773.
+Contact email@example.com or 0300 111 0124.